Alexleehj/Retail-Shop-RFM-Analysis/README.md

  - The customer base shows a relatively small proportion of loyal customers (12%) and low potential customer pipelines (5%), with no new customers acquired.
 In contrast, at-risk customers, dormant customers, and those requiring attention make up approximately 82% of the total customer base.

-### 2. Marketing Strategy Optimization Recommendations
+### 2. Marketing strategy optimization recommendations

 | Priority | Target Segment                  | Strategy Description                                                                 |
 |----------|----------------------------------|--------------------------------------------------------------------------------------|